cbosdo/sumaform/lab/pdf/instructions.md

 **SPOILER: ** in order to apply all these actions to multiple systems, add them into a *System Group*.

-## Install exporter for hypervisor

-TODO To be moved to the monitoring section

 # Creating Virtual Machines

 This hands on will explore two ways of creating virtual machines.